-14 fast, delicious weeknight dinners that'll make your life easier
+14 fast and delicious weeknight dinners that'll make life easier

 Leave the oven off for squash tagliatelle with creamy pestoPlay Video - 4:00

 You don't always need an oven to get dinner ready.
-Spiralized squash is a healthy stand-in for pasta and is extra delicious with a fast and creamy basil pesto.
+Spiralized squash or zucchini is a healthy stand-in for pasta and it's extra delicious with a fast and creamy basil pesto sauce.

 RELATED: Easy and healthy back-to-school lunches that kids will love

-You only need seven ingredients to make this delicious dinner...and you probably have most of them in your kitchen already.
+You only need seven ingredients to make this delicious dinner ... and you probably have most of them in your kitchen already.

-Make the chicken-broccoli mixture on a Sunday afternoon, refrigerate and then just throw it in the broiler on Monday evening.
+Make the chicken-broccoli mixture on a Sunday afternoon, refrigerate it and then just throw it in the broiler on Monday evening for delicious and healthy meal.

 Make tasty pork cutlets with an apple romaine salad in 5 minutesPlay Video - 3:14